The electrifying Dinis Sousa conducts the work that made Elgar an international name.

 In 1898, as the new century approached Edward Elgar was 41, a composer of some repute but struggling for recognition.
-One evening he improvised variations upon a whimsical theme to his wife, Alice, inpsired by characteristics of his friends.
+One evening he improvised variations upon a whimsical theme to his wife, Alice, inspired by characteristics of his friends.
 It grew from something “commenced in a spirit of humour and continued in deep seriousness” into something more substantial.
 It is believed that Elgar hid another melody within his theme, but despite many theories being put forward the secret has never been cracked.

 The Enigma Variations was a roaring success with the British public.
 And not only at home.
 It was to be the work that propelled him to a global fame no English composer had achieved in over 200 years.
 It was said to have delighted Rimsky-Korsakov at its St Petersburg premiere and Mahler conducted it in New York.